medialab/minet/docs/cli.md

 HTML.

 Positional Arguments:
   column                        Name of the column containing text or html. input                         Target CSV file.

 Optional Arguments:
   --base-url BASE_URL           Base url used to resolve relative urls.
   --from {html,text}            Extract urls from which kind of source?
 Defaults
                                 to `text`.
   -s, --select SELECT           Columns of -i/--input CSV file to include in the
                                 output (separated by `,`).
 Use an empty string if you don't want to keep anything: --select ''.
   --total TOTAL                 Total number of items to process.
 Might be
                                 necessary when you want to display a finite progress indicator for large files given as input to the command.
   -o, --output OUTPUT           Path to the output file.
 Will consider `-` as
                                 stdout.
 If not given, results will also be printed to stdout.
+  --refresh-per-second REFRESH_PER_SECOND
+                                Number of times to refresh the progress bar per second.
+Can be a float e.g. `0.5` meaning once every two seconds.
+Use this to limit CPU usage when launching multiple commands at once.
+                                Defaults to `10`.
-  --silent                    Whether to suppress all the log and progress bars.
+  --silent                      Whether to suppress all the log and progress
+                                bars.
 Can be useful when piping.
   -h, --help                    show this help message and exit

 Examples: